-- If there are any siblings or nieces or nephews, then half would go to a surviving parent and the remaining half would be divided among the siblings and nephews.
+- Next, if there are any siblings or nieces or nephews, then half would go to a surviving parent and the remaining half would be divided among the siblings and nephews.

-- If you have no surviving parents, all of your property is given to your siblings.
+- Then, if you have no surviving parents, all of your property is given to your siblings.

 - If you’re unfortunate enough to die without any surviving descendants, parents, siblings, or nieces of nephews, then the estate is divided into two halves.
 One half is distributed to relatives on the mother’s side of the family and the other half goes to the father’s side.

 If the deceased had a spouse, their assets will be determined to be either Separate Property or Community Property: